meuleman/epilogos-web/README.md

 #### Docker

 Docker Desktop is required to run Docker containers, including the HiGlass server and simsearch container.
 If you do not already have Docker Desktop installed, please first download and install it via their [instructions](https://docs.docker.com/desktop/).
+Or use package managers such as Homebrew, `yum`, or `apt` to install Docker.
 Please open this application and have it running in the background while following the next steps.

 #### Initialization